w3c/w3c-jekyll-theme/README.md

 ## Introduction

 This Jekyll theme provides a simple way to generate pages with the [W3C style](https://design-system.w3.org/).
-That theme is meant to be used by W3C-related websites.
+That Jekyll theme and the W3C Design System should only be used for content served under a w3.org URI such as the [main W3C website](https://www.w3.org/).

 ## Installation